Mixed-use development planned for South Middleton

 “Anytime we can increase the housing stock to a price that’s more affordable for the general public while saving farmland, as this proposed project will do, that’s certainly a benefit,” Adams said.

 Last Thursday, the South Middleton Township board of supervisors approved a zoning change for the land from light industrial to a suburban commercial zone.
-Now it’s one step closer to being a reality.
+Now, it’s one step closer to becoming a reality.

 “It’s calling for a life care community and medical offices to help individuals who may have certain unique medical conditions or are of a certain age where they need additional assistance,” Adams said.